Native Plant Database

 Soil Description: Sandy, loamy, clay, and limestone soils.
 Moist, well-drained, woodland soils best.

 Conditions Comments: Drought tolerant.
-Prefers sandy and partially shady sites.
-Under cultivation, Turk’s cap will adapt to and thrive in many different sites, including full sun and heavier soil, though unremitting sun will cause its leaves to become rougher, smaller, and darker.
+Prefers partially shady sites.
+Under cultivation, Turk’s Cap will adapt to and thrive in many different sites, including full sun and heavy soil, though unremitting sun will cause its leaves to become rougher, smaller, darker, and puckered.

 Benefit